NYPL/discovery-api-indexer/docs/index-admin.md

 A specific use of the above technique, which may arise regularly, is copying production data down to QA.
 This may be appropriate immediately following when the ILS team copies production Sierra to Sierra Test, after which the data in the QA ES index will be out of sync with Sierra Test.
 (Note that the Bib and Item services are another set of services to consider and will also be made out of sync with Sierra Test because they will continue to reflect the state of Sierra Test before the ILS team performed the copy.)

-The following describes how to copy production down to QA using logstash with no downtime:
+The following describes how to copy production down to QA using logstash with no downtime.

+> Note that, although this series of steps has been tested to work, it took roughly three days to complete on a low end consumer grade internet connnection.
+The pipeline failed several times, requiring manual restarts.
+See section 4 below for notes on resuming from a failure.

 **1. Enable access**